 - With AvaTrade, you do not need to create a wallet to trade cryptocurrency.

 - With the BTCUSD pair, you can trade cryptos against fiat currencies.
-Unlike exchanges, where you are restricted to trade only crypto to crypto.
+Unlike exchanges, where you are restricted to trade only crypto-to-crypto.

-Open an account with AvaTrade now and
+Open an account with AvaTrade Australia now

-enjoy the many benefits crypto trading has to offer!
+& enjoy the many benefits crypto trading has to offer!